PHOTOGRAPHS FROM BEIRUT, LEBANON, 1954-56

 looking up from the ACS dorms.
 Mediterranean, a couple blocks from ACS.

-The herder makes a contemptuos
+The herder makes a contemptuous

 gesture ("Up Yours", also Italian)